Gold prices rise Rs200/tola

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Meanwhile, in the international market, gold rates also moved up $7 to $1,505/ounce.
-Jewellers claimed the prices in the local market were still trading Rs2,000/tola lower, compared with the rates in the Dubai gold market.
+Meanwhile, in the international market also, gold prices increased $6 to $1,490/ounce.

+Jewellers said despite an increase in prices, local market is still trading Rs1,500/tola lower, compared with the rates in the Dubai gold market.

-Meanwhile, in the international market, gold rates also moved up $7 to $1,505/ounce.
-Jewellers claimed the prices in the local market were still trading Rs2,000/tola lower, compared with the rates in the Dubai gold market.
+Meanwhile, in the international market also, gold prices increased $6 to $1,490/ounce.

+Jewellers said despite an increase in prices, local market is still trading Rs1,500/tola lower, compared with the rates in the Dubai gold market.